All Episodes

 We're their number one funder.

-China's number sixteen.
+China's number 16.

 Kuwait gives more money to the WHO than China does.

-So why are they cowtacking?
+So why are they counting?

-Okay, we're a developing nation too.
+Okay, we're a developing nation, too.

 Yeah, yeah, exactly.

-So there's another piece of this uh that we've been engaging on on the Armed Services Committee to stop that from happening.
+So there's another piece of this that we've been engaging on on the Armed Services Committee to stop that from happening.

-Uh wouldn't put it past them.
+Wouldn't put it past them.

 They're trying to supplant us as a global power.

-We're not gonna let them do it.
+We're not going to let them do it.

 President Trump's been leading on this.

-And we got to use every lever we have to stop them.
+Americans are now waking up to it, and we've got to use every lever we have to stop them.

 Totally agree.